Natural Light: Time of Day & Weather

 or Shoot Starting 2 Hours before Sunset > ending about 15-20min before the sun actually sets

-This timeframe typically provides lower tempertures and lower humidity; particularly April - November in Bermuda.
+This time frame typically provides lower temperatures and lower humidity, particularly April - November in Bermuda.
 It may be helpful to consider this time of day to avoid “sweat stains” seen in your photos and/or sweaty brows & hair.

-Mary & Doug’s Proposal above; captured at Rosewood Bermuda (previoiusly known as “Tucker’s Point”).
-Click “here” to access blog post & see more photos.
+Mary & Doug’s Proposal above, captured at Rosewood Bermuda.
+Click “here” to access the blog post & see more photos.

 Allyn & Zi Ran’s Engagement Session; captured at both Gibbit Island and Abbot’s Cliff.
 Click “here” to see the full blog post.